Trump, back in Oval Office, casts his COVID-19 infection as 'blessing' in fight against virus

 Trump could have received his briefings elsewhere in the complex, but the president believed it was important that he be seen working from the Oval, according to a White House official who was not authorized to comment publicly and spoke on condition of anonymity.

+The assistant commandant of the Marine Corps, Gen. Gary L. Thomas, tested positive for the coronavirus, days after he and members of the Joint Chiefs of Staff were in a Pentagon meeting with a Coast Guard leader who was infected with the virus, the service confirmed Wednesday.

+Thomas attended a meeting of the Joint Chiefs on Friday.
+The nation's top military leaders - including the chairman of the Joint Chiefs of Staff, Gen. Mark Milley, and the vice chairman, Gen. John Hyten - are in quarantine after exposure at that meeting to Adm.
+Charles W. Ray, the vice commandant of the Coast Guard, who has since tested positive.

-Amid the national public health crisis, a personal one, and warning flares from leading economists that the virus-scarred economy badly needs stimulus, Trump pushed out more than 55 tweets by early evening praising supporters and eviscerating his opponents.
+Amid the national public health crisis, a personal one, and warning flares from leading economists that the virus-scarred economy badly needs stimulus, Trump pushed out about 60 tweets by early evening praising supporters and eviscerating his opponents.

-He again publicly played down the virus on Twitter after his return from a three-day hospitalization, though more aides continued to test positive - including one of his closest advisers, Stephen Miller, who was diagnosed Tuesday.
+While Trump continues to minimize the threat of the virus, more aides have been testing positive - including one of his closest advisers, Stephen Miller, who was diagnosed Tuesday.
 All told, more than a dozen White House staffers have tested positive.

 Nonetheless, Trump pushed out video of South Dakota Gov. Kristi Noem speaking of her decision to resist COVID-19 restrictions in her state.
 He also thanked a supporter who tweeted she "would wade though a sea of COVID infested water to vote for President Trump on November 3rd."